 PowerPoint and Keynote require their own applications, so if our host venue only has PC computers, they would be unable to open Keynotes.
 Every computer has a browser, however, which means they can always open a Foleon.

 Finally, Foleon presentations are responsive, and don’t care about aspect ratios!
 Audiences sitting in the back who may be unable to see the presentation screen can pull up the content on their mobile devices and follow along.
-The publication will always look great on any device.
+The content experience will always look great on any device.

 We host events throughout the year.
 Events like customer events, on-site learning sessions, meetups, and conferences.

-We create digital publications to promote events ahead of time and provide an opportunity for people to register using Eventbrite or another embedded third-party tool.
+We create content experiences to promote events ahead of time and provide an opportunity for people to register using Eventbrite or another embedded third-party tool.
 We also send attendees a program manual that helps them come prepared.

 There’s no better tool to handle the chaos and last minute changes that come with event planning.
 A vendor may drop out, or a speaker might have a delayed flight.
-With Foleon, we can communicate those updates after our publications have been published and distributed!
+With Foleon, we can communicate those updates after our event guides have been published and distributed!

-The ability to update our publications after they go live makes Foleon our go-to tool for event communications.
-We also update our event publications with post-event recaps to ensure everyone gets the key takeaways and stays engaged even after the event is over.
+The ability to update our content experiences after they go live makes Foleon our go-to platform for event communications.
+We also update our content with post-event recaps to ensure everyone gets the key takeaways and stays engaged even after the event is over.